Tualatin Valley Physical Therapy, LLC BBB Business Review

 ✔ Structured progression plan

-✔ One-on-one boutique care
+✔ One-on-one boutique care with your DPT

 We focus on durable outcomes, not temporary relief cycles.